The Ferrari big five

 Unlike its predecessors, both hard top and open top versions were available.
 Though it may not look like it, there are a number of differences between them.
 The wheel arches were different on the Aperta model which allowed for the doors to open at a slightly different angle to accommodate the roofless design.

 Flaps were also added to the corners of the windscreen in order to reduce cabin pressure, and there were a number of tweaks to the powertrain electronics and aerodynamics.
 The Aperta version went on sale in 2016 with 210 built to add to the 500 coupes.

-The big 5 are now all £1m+ cars, some are even £2m+, and we have no doubt the exclusivity of these cars means the values will keep on rising for years to come.
+The big 5 are now £1m+ cars, some are worth £2m and beyond.
+We have no doubt the exclusivity of these cars means the values will keep on rising for years to come.